-The information provided in this document summarizes the financial implies submitted to the Governing Board for public disclosure of the major provided "Public Disclosure of Proposed Collective Bargaining Agreement") in AB 1200 and Government Code Sections 3540.2(a) and 3547.5. risions of the agreement (as provided in Corning Union High School District Name District Superintendent (Signature) 1.4.24 Date Diana Davisson 530-824-8002 Contact Person Phone After public disclosure of the major provisions contained in this summary, January 18, 2024, took action to approve the proposed agreement with the u President (or Clerk), Governing Board Date (Signature) Special Note: The Tehema County Office of Education may request a dditional information as necessary Special Note: The Tehama County Office of Education may request a dultional information, as necessary, to review the district's compliance with requirements.
+The information provided in this document summarizes the financial implications of the proposed agreement and is submitted to the Governing Board for public disclosure of the major provisions of the agreement (as provided in the "Public Disclosure of Proposed Collective Bargaining Agreement") in accordance with the requirements of AB 1200 and Government Code Sections 3540.2(a) and 3547.5.
+Corning Union High School District Name District Superintendent (Signature) Diana Davisson 530-824-8002 Contact Person Phone After public disclosure of the major provisions contained in this summary, the Governing Board at its meeting on January 18, 2024, took action to approve the proposed agreement with the unrepresented Bargaining Unit(s).
+President (or Clerk), Governing Board (Signature)

+Special Note: The Tehama County Office of Education may request additional information, as necessary, to review the district's compliance with requirements.